Skip to main content

 Page for the sitemap

 The first thing we need to do is to create a sitemap.xml.ts page in the “page”-folder.
-This will expose a https://yourdomain.com/sitemap.xml url that you can submit to search engines. if you want to you can omit the .xml part and only use /sitemap, Google search console will accept the url anyway.
+This will expose a https://yourdomain.com/sitemap.xml url that you can submit to search engines.
+If you want to, you can omit the .xml part and only use /sitemap, Google search console will accept the url anyway.

-We want to make sure that we set the Content-Type header to text/xml and to write our xml output to the response stream.
+We want to make sure that we set the Content-Type header to text/xml and to write our XML output to the response stream.

 export default class Sitemap extends React.Component {